h0ryz0n/WiFi_Kit_Series/README.md

 besides with the provided py file
 3. modify the configuration files accordingly
 {arduino_workdir}/packages/Heltec-esp32/hardware/esp32/0.0.7/platform.txt
-changing the occurrences of esptool.py in "cmd.linux" and "pattern.linux" rows accordingly and putting the correct esptool executable
+changing the occurrences of esptool.py in "cmd.linux" and "pattern.linux" rows accordingly, putting the correct esptool executable and removing the unneeded python3 command
 ```
 ##beginning of file
 ...